preciofishbone/OmniaDocsG2/release-notes/6/index.rst

 Release 6 DRAFT
 ========================================

-**Note!** These release notes are a draft.
+.. note::  These release notes are a draft.
 Items might be added, edited or removed.

 Tenant Page Types and default content
 -----------------------------------------